ejohansson13/concepts_explained/UNet/UNet_ML.md

   <img src="/UNet/Images/first_downsampling_step.png" alt="The first max pooling operation performed on the contracting path of the U-Net" width="20%"
 </p>

 Each downsampling operation (red arrow in the above diagram) is a 2x2 max pooling operation with a stride of 2, taking the maximum value in a 2x2 window of the image features.
 Max pooling functions as an effortless downsampling application, halving the height and width dimensionality of the image features.
-Repeated applications quickly distill the high dimensional image information into their critical image features.
+Repeated applications quickly distill the high dimensional image information to their critical image features.

 ### Bridge